 Clause 4 of the Bill sets out the object of the Act which is to provide a comprehensive framework for the making, scrutiny, publication and operation of statutory instruments by requiring regulation-making authorities to undertake appropriate consultations before making statutory instruments.
-The Bill also seeks to promoting high standards in the drafting of statutory instruments, enhancing public participation, establishing a mechanism for scrutiny of statutory instruments by county Assemblies.
+The Bill also seeks to promoting high standards in the drafting of statutory instruments, enhancing public participation, establishing a mechanism for scrutiny of statutory instruments and establishing a mechanism for the periodic review of statutory instruments by County Assemblies.